 This summer, my youngest was home from university, and we rediscovered the joy of reading to each other.
 Though she didn’t finish the reading of War and Piece to us, the hours we sat around and listened and laughed about Tolstoy’s descriptions were some of the best we had all summer.

-In the past few years, I’ve rediscovered how reading my own work helps me relate to the rhythm and pace of my writing, and how feeling the words in my body helps me edit and polish a piece.
-I have also started going to public literary readings, which sometimes feel like the adult substitute of reading to each other at bedtime.
+Over the past few years, I’ve rediscovered how reading my own work helps me relate to the rhythm and pace of my writing, and how feeling the words in my body helps me edit and polish a piece.
+I have also started going to public literary readings, which sometimes feels like the adult substitute of reading to each other at bedtime.
 This fall I too am becoming part of the “reading” literary scene in Toronto.

 I started out during Toronto International Film Festival, with a reading of my environmental haiku and tanka at a demonstration organized by Extinction Rebellion.